 The Young Pioneers, a youth club was formed to shape the personality and identity of young Ghanaians.
 The nine years, Kwame Nkrumah was in-charge, Ghana became the coolest place to live.
 Everyone came here for inspiration and hope.
 Ghana was the place to be in the sixties.

 Everyone from Nelson Mandela to Martin Luther King came for inspiration and to see the wonderful works of the man.
 My dad who was just a boy and others who met and experienced him insist that people because Nkrumah was showing the world that the African was “capable of managing his own affairs.”

 They say that was a great time to be Ghanaian.

 Of course, not everything Nkrumah did was wise and brilliant.
 He did appalling things with that Preventive Detention Act.
-He got carried away with power and became a tyrant too early – declaring himself a life president right independence was unfortunate.
+He got carried away with power and became a tyrant too early – declaring himself a life president true independence was unfortunate.

 He did atrocious things we are too ashamed to discuss.
 He wasn’t perfect, but when he made Ghana the place to be.
 These days no one is coming to Ghana for hope and inspiration.

 It all changed somewhere in the 70s, the country has been on a steady decline since then.
 The incompetence of the Mahama government has exposed the failings of all the other leaders we’ve had since the great man.
 Ghana is broken.
 Nothing works.